troywickliffe/todo-react-app/README.md

 # todo-react-app

-Small todo app to get familiar with React library.
+Small todo app using React!

 Getting familiar with:
 * Hooks